bnaras/py/stat390/README.md

    i.e. the student consultants in step 2, just run `initialize_consultants.py` to populate the database.
 You can add others via a web interface if people enroll later.
-For example, my consultant csv file just contains
-   `"Narasimhan, Balasubramanian", "naras@stanford.edu"` in addition to the header line.
+For example, my consultant csv file just contains my full name and email address in addition to the header line.
 * With every consultant added/deleted, add or remove their sunet id in `admin/.htaccess`.
 YES, this has to be done manually even if you use the web interface to add consultants.